Nana Visitor: Career

 In 1988, she made an appearance on the sitcom Night Court as a mental patient who is obsessed with the movies.
 That same year, she made an appearance on the television series In the Heat of the Night as the owner of the Sparta newspaper.
 She also made an appearance that year in an episode of Matlock.
 In 1989, Visitor appeared in the fifth episode of the television series Doogie Howser, M.D. as Charmagne, a rock star who has a throat nodule removed at Doogie's hospital, and as Miles Drentell's glamorous girlfriend, in "Success", a 1989 episode of Thirtysomethings second season.

 In 1990, Visitor co-starred with Sandra Bullock in the short-lived sitcom Working Girl, which was based on the feature film of the same name.

-From 1993 to 1999, Visitor appeared on Star Trek: Deep Space Nine as Major (later Colonel) Kira Nerys, a former freedom fighter/terrorist from the planet Bajor, who fought against the occupation of her world by the Cardassians.
+From 1993 to 1999, Visitor appeared in Star Trek: Deep Space Nine as Major (later Colonel) Kira Nerys, a former freedom fighter/terrorist from the planet Bajor, who fought against the occupation of her world by the Cardassians.
 After the occupation ended, she was appointed as first officer of the series's eponymous space station, built by the Cardassians and turned over to Starfleet.
 She revisited the character, as a voice actress, in the third season of the animated series Star Trek: Lower Decks.
 She was also interested to play the character of Kathryn Janeway in the series Star Trek: Voyager, filmed at the same time.